 Emerald Ash Borer

 Emerald ash borer (EAB) has been spotted in municipalities throughout Vermont and in towns neighboring Milton.
-This means it will be coming soon to Milton (if it's not already here).
+Following EAB's discovery in South Hero, Milton is now considered to be within an infestation area.
 The Town of Milton's Planning Department and Conservation Commission are preparing for EAB's arrival and how to deal with it.
-If you think EAB is on your property, please get in touch with the Planning Department and we can get you connected to experts.
-If you notice EAB on town property, please inform us.
+If you believe that you have identified an EAB, please contact the town's tree warden, Kris Dulmer.

 Downed Trees on Town Trails

 If you notice any downed trees or any other problems on Milton's trails, please fill out the form below and e-mail to Planning and Zoning Director Michael Burris at firstname.lastname@example.org.
 You can also drop off the form at the Milton Municipal Building or call the Planning Department at 802-893-1186.